Why WIX E-Commerce?

 Setting Up Payment Methods, Shipping Costs and Permissions

-When you’re setting up a shop on WIX, you will see that WIX wants to setup payment methods for your products.
-Some of the methods include the likes of credit/debit cards and Paypal to name a few you can setup.
+When you’re setting up a shop on WIX, you will see that WIX wants to set up payment methods for your products.
+Some of the methods include the likes of credit/debit cards and Paypal to name a few you can set up.

 Once you have chosen from Payment Methods, click connect and WIX will give you a step by step guide on how to connect.
 For the purpose of the video attached no payment methods were entered.

-For shipping, you can setup different regions and if it is free shipping or not.
+For shipping, you can set up different regions and if it is free shipping or not.
 You will see many domestic UK Ecommerce sites offer free shipping to the rest of the UK but may charge for Europe and the rest of the world.
-This is due to the difference in shipping costs and tax.

-To setup shipping costs, in the same place as accept payments there is also an option for ‘Store Shipping and Tax’.
+To set up shipping costs, in the same place as accepting payments there is also an option for ‘Store Shipping and Tax’.

 This means a colleague can’t mess around with the look of the site and instead can manage the stock of the site, pricing and also the descriptions of products.